Post-Newtonian expansion of gravitational energy and angular momentum fluxes: inclined spherical orbits about a Kerr black hole: Results

 \extrarowheight{3pt}

 Higher-order components of the energy flux up through 5PN (along with one 6.5PN term) are presented in Table \ref{tab:EFluxComp}.
-Beyond the complete list to 5PN order, we present and discuss only a few additional notable terms, with the remaining terms relegated to the files in the repositories.
-At higher PN order we begin to find the appearance of non-polynomial functions of $a$ in the form of combinations of polygamma functions \cite{DLMF}.
-Only certain even and odd (real) combinations of polygamma functions appear, which we denote by
+Beyond the complete list to 5PN order, we present and discuss only a few additional notable terms, with the remaining terms through 12PN relative order relegated to online repositories.
+At higher PN order we begin to find the appearance of non-polynomial functions of $a$ in the form of combinations of polygamma functions, $\psi^{(q)}(z)$ \cite{DLMF}, where $q$ is the integer order.
+Only certain even and odd (real) combinations of the polygamma functions appear, which we denote by

-Starting at $\mathcal{L}_{13/2}^{S1}$ (given in the table) and onward, these polygamma functions become increasingly common.
+where the complex argument depends on $\tilde{a}$ and another integer $\sigma$.
+The polygamma functions arise from Taylor expansions of the gamma function in the complex plane when $\tilde{a}$ is nonvanishing.
+Starting at $\mathcal{A}_{13/2}^{S1}$ (given in the table) and onward, these polygamma functions become increasingly common.
 The presence of non-polynomial functions of $a$ in the higher-order components of the gravitational flux has been seen before in both dissipative \cite{TaraETC13,Shah14,Fuji15} and conservative \cite{KavaOtteWard16} quantities.